Here’s how to organize and manage customer data, save templates, and send bulk emails from Gmail.

 It’s the ideal solution for small business owners with big business ambitions.

 Business success has its pitfalls.
 Sure, there’s the money, profile, holidays, and champagne breakfasts, but there’s also the perpetual feeling that you don’t know what you’re doing.
-Suddenly, the champagne doesn’t seem like such a good idea.
+Suddenly, champagne doesn’t seem like such a good idea.

 But why?
-We live the age of automation.
+We live in the age of automation.
 It’s 10:30am and your competitors are already tipsy, safe in the knowledge that their CRM system has all their data organised with notifications flying out to relevant members of their team.
 They are doing this with the help of a CRM system.